-We have audited the accompanying consolidated financial statements of UAB Educational Foundation (the "Foundation") and its subsidiaries, which comprise the consolidated statements of financial position as of September 30, 2023 and 2022, and the related consolidated statements of activities and changes in net assets and of cash flows for the years then ended, including the related notes (collectively referred to as the "consolidated financial statements").
+We have audited the accompanying consolidated financial statements of UAB Educational Foundation (the "Foundation"), which comprise the consolidated statements of financial position as of September 30, 2024 and 2023, and the related consolidated statements of activities and changes in net assets and of cash flows for the years then ended, including the related notes (collectively referred to as the "consolidated financial statements").

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Foundation as of September 30, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Foundation as of September 30, 2024 and 2023, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.